alfangts/Language-Summaries/SQL.md

 #### Filtering

-The **Where** command can be used to filter records that are quantities, such as ages or years.
+The **WHERE** command can be used to filter records that are quantities, such as ages or years.

 Using the same database as above,